 Where to park in Alicante?

-Airports near Alicante, Spain
+Airports near Alicante

 The closest airport to Alicante is located in Alicante, only 15km away from Alicante Old Town.
 The next ones are located in Murcia (100km away) and Valencia (170km away).
-All airports offer bus/tram connections with Alicante.
+All airports offer bus/tram connections to Alicante.
 You can check them on rome2rio.com website.

 To Alicante by tram

 Alicante has a tram station and you can get there easily from other nearby towns on Costa Blanca like Benidorm, Calpe, or Villajoyosa.
-You can check out map of available connections and prices on mapa-metro.com.
-For example journey from Benidorm will last about 1h15min (€2-6) and from Calpe 2h (€4-9).
-To learn more about connections that might interest you visit rome2rio.com website.
+You can check out the map of available connections and prices on mapa-metro.com.
+For example journey from Benidorm will last about 1h15min and 2 hours from Calpe (€4-9).
+To learn more about connections that might interest you, visit the rome2rio.com website.

 To Alicante by bus

-From many places you can very easily reach Alicante by bus.
-For example, a trip from Benidorm will take about 45min (€7-11), from Villajoyosa 45min (€6-9), and from Valencia (€16-40).
+From many places, you can very easily reach Alicante by bus.
+For example, a trip from Benidorm will take about 1 hour, 50 minutes from Villajoyosa, and 2.5 hours from Valencia (€14-24).
 Most routes are operated by ALSA bus service, so you can also check available connections on ALSA website.

 To Alicante by taxi

 The most expensive option, but also the fastest one if you care about time.
-For example, a trip from Alicante Airport will take only 15min (€40-55) and from Benidorm 35min (€55-70).
-To learn more about taxi connections that interest you visit rome2rio.com website.
+For example, a trip from Alicante Airport will take only 15 minutes (€25-31) and 35 minutes from Benidorm (€70-85).
+To learn more about taxi connections that interest you, visit rome2rio.com website.

 Things to do in Alicante Old Town, Spain – Summing up

 Now you know what are the best things to do in Alicante Old Town during one day.
-We’re sure you won’t be bored there, and some places will delight you, particularly Santa Cruz District, views from the Santa Barbara Castle, and Mushroom Street.
-Enjoy your time in Alicante on Costa Blanca and later let us know how you liked it.
+We’re sure you won’t be bored there, and some places will delight you, particularly the Santa Cruz District, views from the Santa Barbara Castle, and Mushroom Street.
+Enjoy your time in Alicante on Costa Blanca and later let us know how you liked it!

 Restaurants, accommodations, and map